clockworklabs/SpacetimeDB/docs/docs/ws/index.md

 ### Binary Protocol

 The SpacetimeDB binary WebSocket protocol, `v1.bin.spacetimedb`, encodes messages using [ProtoBuf 3](https://protobuf.dev), and reducer and row data using [BSATN](/docs/bsatn).
+All messages sent by the server to the client are compressed using [brotli](https://github.com/google/brotli).
+Messages received by the server from the client should not be compressed.

 The binary protocol's messages are defined in [`client_api.proto`](https://github.com/clockworklabs/SpacetimeDB/blob/master/crates/client-api-messages/protobuf/client_api.proto).